-The body, memory, transience, private mythology, are the key themes of Bałka's practice, present already in his earliest projects.
+The body, memory, transience, private mythology - are the key themes of Bałka's practice, present already in his earliest projects.

 First Communion Souvenir

-First Communion Souvenir, Bałka's 1985 graduation project, today in the permanent collection of Muzeum Sztuki in Łódź, is an almost life-sized coloured-concrete figure of a boy in a First-Communion suit standing by a small table, resting its right hand on its top, preparing for a souvenir photo to be taken.
+First Communion Souvenir, Bałka's 1985 graduation project, today in the permanent collection of Museum of Art in Łódź, is an almost life-sized coloured-concrete figure of a boy in a First-Communion suit standing by a small table, resting its right hand on its top, preparing for a souvenir photo to be taken.
 A red heart-shaped pincushion had been attached to the concrete jacket's lapel, and a photograph of a child set into the table top.
 The graduation project's presentation was a carefully designed event.
 Bałka invited the professors to an abandoned house in the suburbs.
 They were taken there by a hired bus, but had to walk the final kilometre on foot.
 On their way, they were passed by the artist, riding a small bicycle, dressed in a First-Communion suit.
 Upon entering the house, everyone received a pin they were to insert into the heart-shaped pincushion.
 The defence of the graduation project, equal to achieving artistic maturity, became a ritual similar to the ceremony confirming one's religious maturity.

-"Since then, signs, traces, dimensions, temperatures, crystallised substances, used materials, sometimes sounds, sometimes aromas, have replaced bodily representations.
-The body is gone - what remains is corporeality."
-(Jaromir Jedliński)
+Since then, signs, traces, dimensions, temperatures, crystallised substances, used materials, sometimes sounds, sometimes aromas, have replaced bodily representations.
+The body is gone - what remains is corporeality.

 The artist became interested in the forms that accompany the body on its life's path (the bed, the coffin, the urn), and the traces the body leaves (sweat, urine, sperm, tears).
 In constructing his simple, ascetic objects or installations, Bałka uses the dimensions of his own body, which serve as a fixed module - a standard.
 This gives his pieces a strongly personal value.
 It is further emphasised by the special role played in his practice by the family house in Otwock, where the artist grew up and eventually set up his studio.
 The house, its history, its material layer and dimensions, have been a permanent source of inspiration for the artist.
-For his 2001 solo show at Zachęta in Warsaw, Bałka recreated the house's shell in 1:1 scale.
+For his 2001 solo show at Zachęta Gallery in Warsaw, Bałka recreated the house's shell in 1:1 scale.
 Memory, transience, preservation of traces, are the main themes of Bałka's art.
 Drawing from the source of inner experience, the artist has elevated the elements of personal existence to the rank of a universal message.

 The materials with which Bałka creates his works are highly significant.
 Terrazzo, soap, ash, salt, hair. felt, old planks, rusty rods and sheets, acquire new meanings in the context of a narrative about the human being.
 Bałka often uses materials with a history, often from his own home.
 Many of his projects have also employed heat and aromas.
 At the 45th Venice Biennale in 1993, Bałka showed, among other works, his Soap Corridor and terrazzo slabs electrically heated up to the temperature of the human body.
 Also the Estonia ferry victims monument in Stockholm, for the design of which Bałka won an international competition in 1998, has a fixed temperature of 37 degrees Celsius.

-In 1999, Galeria Foksal showed Bałka's exhibition sza (Hush), which also dealt with the theme of death.
+In 1999, Foksal Gallery showed Bałka's exhibition sza (Hush), which also dealt with the theme of death.
 The gallery was festooned with paper chains made of newspaper obituaries glued together using bone glue.
 The artist and the gallery curators made them together the way you make Christmas tree chains.
 Round holes had been cut out in the windows to let in cold air, and the temperature inside was chilly.
 The opening featured a show by a group of circus artists, fire eaters, which served as a kind of prelude for a funeral ceremony.

 Present in Bałka's wanderings around the repository of collective memory are also echoes of the Holocaust, resounding in the seemingly innocent titles of pieces such as Die Rampe (1994), Selection (1997), or Winterreise (2003).
-The latter work, originally presented at Cracow's Galeria Starmach, is an effect of Bałka's winter trip to the former site of the Birkenau camp, where he made three videos: Pond, Bambi 1, and Bambi 2.
+The latter work, originally presented at Kraków's Starmach Gallery, is an effect of Bałka's winter trip to the former site of the Birkenau camp, where he made three videos: Pond, Bambi 1, and Bambi 2.
 They show the pond where the ashes of the camp's cremated victims were deposited, and roe deer approaching the barbed-wire fence.
 The videos' projections are accompanied by three objects, the Plates of Hunger, revolving monotonously anti-clockwise.
 During the opening, Schubert's songs from the Winterreise series were sung, their central theme being human loneliness.
 In Primitive (2008) he captured two words form an interview between Lanzmann and Suchomel, a guard who worked at Treblinka, which refers to the nature of the death camp and which are endlessly repeated like a strange mantra.
 The monitor is placed on its side, making the film a hieratic and ghastly portrait of an engineer of death.

 Bałka created an installation specifically for White Cube titled 190 x 90 x 4973.
 A wooden walkway with walls measuring 190cm high (the artist's height) without any ceiling and built from the simplest of common building materials - plywood and scaffolding - creates a claustrophobic tunnel.
 The tunnel begins at the entrance of the gallery allowing the viewer no other option than to walk through it although there is no visible destination, referencing 'Schlauch' at Treblinka, a narrow path that connected the area where the inmates were forced to undress with the area housing the gas chambers, where they were then exterminated.
 The path was lined with barbed wire and disguised with pine tree branches so no one could see its function from within the camp.
 The installation makes the viewer feel the presence of an altogether more powerful force that seems to organise our physical movement against our own freewill, and is an emphatic negation of the gallery space.